 Many OTC products contain green tea for sunburn and sun exposure.

 Lavender is an essential oil with many health benefits.
-It’s recognized for its ability to reduce anxiety as well as its pain-relieving qualities.
+It’s for its ability to reduce anxiety as well as its pain-relieving qualities.
 Add it to a carrier oil and apply the mixture to your skin to see if it provides relief for your sunburn.
 Additionally, inhaling lavender for a brief amount of time or diffusing it into the air may relax you when managing a sunburn.

 Look for this essential oil in creams and lotions available OTC to protect and soothe your skin from sun exposure.